microsoft/tilecode/manual.md

 ## Menu bar

-Their are four main commands available on the menu bar of the game's home page: world map editor, paint tile/sprite art, code editor, and play game:
+The menu bar of the game screen has four main commands in addition to the setting (gear wheel): world map editor, paint tile/sprite art, code editor, and play game.

 ![menu bar](pics/menuOptions.png)

 ### Map